home-assistant/home-assistant.io/source/_integrations/androidtv_remote.markdown

 ha_integration_type: device
 ---

 The Android TV Remote integration allows you to control an Android TV and launching apps.
-For this to work the Android TV device needs to have [Android TV Remote Service](https://play.google.com/store/apps/details?id=com.google.android.tv.remote.service) which is pre-installed on most devices.
+For this to work the Android TV device needs to have [Android TV Remote Service](https://play.google.com/store/apps/details?id=com.google.android.tv.remote.service) which is pre-installed on most devices (Fire TV devices are a notable exception).

 For a quick introduction on how to get started with Android TV Remote, check out this video: